conan-io/docs/reference/conanfile/methods/package_id.rst

 You can use regex patterns in the `tools.info.package_id:confs`.
 This means that instead of specifying each individual configuration item, you can use a regex pattern to match multiple configurations.
-This is particularly useful when dealing with a large number of configurations or when configurations follow a predictable naming pattern.For instance:
+This is particularly useful when dealing with a large number of configurations or when configurations follow a predictable naming pattern.
+For instance:

 - tools.info.package_id:confs=[`user.myconf:myitem*`] matches all configurations that start in `user.myconf:myitem`.
 - tools.info.package_id:confs=[`.*`] matches all configurations.